 - 1 teaspoon vanilla extract

 - 9-10 soft caramel candies , unwrapped and cut in half

-- ¾ cup chopped pecans
+- 3/4 cup (90 grams) chopped pecans

 - In a large bowl, whisk together the flour, cocoa powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a hand-held mixer, cream together the butter, brown sugar, and granulated sugar for 1-2 minutes; mix in the egg and vanilla extract until fully combined.